Pronounciation: Kall-stro-EE-me-a gran-di-FLOR-a

 Disease and pests: None

 Additional comments: Arizona calthrop appears in the desert Southwest during the late summer coincident with the North American monsoon rains.
 The density of occurence in the desert is a function of the monsoon intensity which is annually variable.
-During heavy monsoon years such as occurred in 2012, 2013 and 2014, Arizona calthrop proliferates.
-During other years when monsoon rains are light, Arizona calthrop is rarely seen.
+During heavy monsoon years such as occurred in 2012, 2013, 2014, and 2021, Arizona calthrop proliferates.
+During other years when monsoon rains are light (such as 2019 and 2020), Arizona calthrop is rarely seen.
 Oddly, Arizona calthrop is in the same botanical family as creosote bush.
-In summary, this is a wonderful and colorful native summer annual for LARGE native gardens and is not for small garden spaces!
+In summary, this is a wonderful and colorful native summer annual for LARGE native gardens.
+Because of its spreading habit, it is NOT for small garden spaces!